sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 The current exceptions are:

 * `piaware` - FlightAware has separate feeder binaries for 1090MHz and 978MHz.
-* `radarbox` - Radarbox needs some additional parameters to support both 1090MHz and 978MHz.
+* `Airnav Radar` - Airnav Radar needs some additional parameters to support both 1090MHz and 978MHz.

 The additional configuration directives are discussed on each container's page.